Muscle Wall is a portable barrier used to contain or divert water.

 It is generally recommended to cover stored Muscle Wall with a tarp, but if that is not feasible, then Muscle Wall will be completely fine stored outside in the sun.
 A 10-year manufacturer’s UV warranty is included.

 There are a variety of options when sealing a liner to the ground.
 We have prepared step-by-step instructions detailing the full deployment of all of the Muscle Wall systems as well as options for sealing the liner on gravel, soil, grass, concrete, and asphalt.
-These standard operating procedures can be found on our website.
+Application specific deployment procedures can be found on each Muscle Wall application website page.

 Yes.
 One of the advantages of the coupler-joint connection that each wall employs is the flexibility that it provides.
 This allows one of the walls in the system to be raised up higher than the rest in order to travel over a curb, or other obstacles that a particular area of deployment might have.